top of page

 Non-Traditional Multi-Tasking

-Observe Delayed Positive Effects
+Observation of Delayed Positive Effects

 An observational skill; useful for when mindfulness feels like it may not be helping but then later noticing if maybe there are some delayed positive effects.

-Observation of Presence of Physical Sensations
+Observation of Physical Sensations

 "Where do I feel this in my body?"
 Observing physical sensations that come with negative emotions allows us to sit with it, rather than being only threatened by it.